ibexa/documentation-developer/docs/community_resources/contributing.md

 This will lead to a screen for creating a Pull Request.
 Enter the name and description and select "Create pull request".

-You pull request will be reviewed by the team and, when accepted, merged with the rest of the repository.
+Your pull request will be reviewed by the team and, when accepted, merged with the rest of the repository.
 You will be notified of all activity related to the pull request by email.

 #### Contributing through git